Speech on Recycling

 The Organization for Economic Cooperation and Development (OECD) has tracked municipal waste management throughout its 35 member states.
 At the bottom of the list are Turkey and Chile, which each recycle an abysmal 1% of total waste, according to the report.
 The report cites Germany as the Best nation for recycling at recycling 65% of their waste.
 How can nations catch up.
 The report claims success is about changing attitudes and the country has gone to considerable lengths to standardize recycling containers throughout the country.
 ‘There are color-coded containers all throughout the country that people adhere to’.

-See Also: Speech on Fear
+See Also: Speech on Protect Wildlife

 Friends of the Earth make a strong case for recycling metals which is another area that needs improvement: ‘Recycling metals means there’s less need for risky, expensive and damaging mining and extraction of new metal ores.’